1907 – Present Day

 It is argued that abstract art has existed since the beginning of time in the designs on pottery, the exaggeration of features in ancient sculpture, and in patterns on textiles.

-The Abstract Art movement as we know it today evolved out of art movements in the late 19th century that were moving away from the previous masters of realism, such as the Impressionist and Expressionist movements and moved into Cubism and Fauvism.
+The Abstract Art movement as we know it today evolved out of art movements in the late 19th century that were moving away from the previous masters of realism, such as the Impressionist moved into Cubism and Expressionist movements moved into Fauvism.